vitoriagblima/beecrowd-java-beginner/README.md

-# beecrowd-exercises
+# Beecrowd Exercises - Java

-Collection of Beecrowd problem solutions implemented in Java, organized by problem category for practicing programming logic, algorithms, and data structures.
+A collection of Java solutions for problems from the Beecrowd Online Judge platform.